LightNovelSniffer/LightNovelSniffer/.github/README.md

 # LightNovelSniffer
-C# .Net 4.0 Web crawler to create PDF and Epub version of online light novels
+C# .Net 4.0 Web crawler to create PDF and Epub version of online light novels.

+This is a core library.
+It will need a proper interface to work.
+For now, there is only a CLI available (https://github.com/JoshuaArus/LightNovelSniffer-CLI)

 ## Web parser
 Web parser use HtmlAgilityPack (https://www.nuget.org/packages/HtmlAgilityPack/1.4.9.5) to parse string to HtmlNodes.